 - In which direction is the splinter going?

-Before getting started, a person should thoroughly wash their hands with soapy water and sanitize any equipment that they plan to use, such as tweezers.
+Before getting started, a person should thoroughly wash their hands with soapy water and sanitize any equipment they plan to use, such as tweezers.
 Always clean the wound after removal to help avoid infection.

 If available, use a magnifying glass to help see the splinter.
 It is also possible to use a lamp or bright natural light from a window.

 Finally, it is essential never to squeeze or pinch the skin around the splinter.
-Applying pressure can cause the splinter to break into more pieces or push it further below the surface.
+Applying pressure can cause the splinter to break into more pieces or push further below the surface.

 A person should seek medical attention when:

-- there is redness or discoloration around the splinter
+- there is discoloration around the splinter

 - the area swells